EFTEC/RouteOne/README.md

 ### alwaysWWW($https = false)

 If the subdomain is empty or different to www, then it redirect to www.domain.com.<br>
-<b>Note: It doesn't work with localhost or ip domain.
+<b>Note: It doesn't work with localhost, domain without TLD (netbios) or ip domains.
 It is on purpose.</b>

 ```php
 $route->alwaysWWW();  // if the domain is somedomain.dom/url, then it redirects to www.somedomain.dom/url